 “There’s always anxieties I have as a trans person, but my unit were the first to let me know that I was good to go,” said Villafan.
 “It's amazing that I’m able to come to [annual training] (AT) as a fully realized human being who doesn’t have to hide or be ashamed of that part of my life.”

 Villifan is from Los Angeles and serves in the Army National Guard.
-She is completing her degree in visual merchandising and design, as well as serving her community as a transgender education advocate when she is not training.
+She is completing her degree in visual merchandising and design, and serves her community as a transgender education advocate when she is not training.

-Villafan, Bantug and the 140th Chemical Unit were part of the homeland emergency response exercise at the Muscatatuck Urban Training Center (MUTC) grounds.
-Their mission involved was mass decontamination and radiation monitoring of casualties from a simulated nuclear detonation.
-Bantug said that she specifically chose Villafan to work in the same section with her due to Villafan’s reliable work ethic.
+Villafan, Bantug and the 140th Chemical Unit were part of the homeland emergency response exercise at the Muscatatuck Urban Training Center grounds.
+Their mission involved the mass decontamination and radiation monitoring of a simulated nuclear detonation.
+Bantug said that she specifically chose Villafan to work in the same section with her due to her reliable work ethic.

 "In a real life situation with casualties who may be in a panic, you need to be able to calm them down and guide them," said Bantug, "Her confidence in addressing situations was perfect for her role in this [exercise]."